Best Backup for Nonprofits in 2025: Cheap Storage For Charities & NGOs

 What Makes the Best Backup for Nonprofits?

-Our backup reviews are a great place to find our criteria for online backup services.
-The eight main things we look for are the features, pricing, ease of use, file backup and restoration processes, transfer speed, security, privacy and customer service.
+The things we look for in the best online backup services are the features, pricing, ease of use, file backup and restoration processes, transfer speed, security, privacy and customer service.
+Our backup reviews are a great place to find how online backup services do in these criteria.

 Since we’re focusing on nonprofits in this article, we’ll account for any deals that are on offer that might make a provider cheaper.
 User management and remote access tools will also be considered, as they can be useful for larger, more complex organizations.